GoogleCloudPlatform/security-analytics/README.md

 The [`dataform` folder](./dataform/) contains the Dataform repo to automate deployment of CSA queries in BigQuery for optimized performance and cost.
 Use this Dataform repo to operationalize CSA use cases as reports and alerts powered by BigQuery.
 This Dataform project deploys and orchestrates pre-built ELT pipelines to filter, normalize and model log data leveraging incremental summary tables, lookup tables and views for fast, cost-effective and simpler querying.
 See underlying [README](./dataform/README.md) for more details.

-## CI/CD for CSA on Chronicle
+## CI/CD for CSA on Google Security Operations

 The [`cicd` folder](./cicd/) contains a set of scripts to help you with storing CSA YARA-L detection rules as code and testing/deploying updates you and your team make in an automated fashion.
-Whether you use GitHub Actions, Google Cloud Build or Azure DevOps, you can use the corresponding scripts to automatically test and deploy new or modified rules into your Chronicle instance.
+Whether you use GitHub Actions, Google Cloud Build or Azure DevOps, you can use the corresponding scripts to automatically test and deploy new or modified rules into your Google Security Operations instance.
 See underlying [README](./cicd/README.md) for more details.

 ## Support